Ananya-Mohapatr/react-practise/README.md

 # IMP JSX property
 - We obviously will intend to inject data within {} to render within jsx.
 But if we try to add any malicious data to render within curly brance,jsx will not render it.

+# when we are using {} , it is named import,used for importing multiple values import